10 Strategies for Coping with Difficult Emotions

 Anxiety… Not today, thank you!

-In this powerful piece, our in-house therapist, Penni Osborn shines a light on the origins of anxiety, highlights ways in which anxiety can manifest and offers suggestions on how symptoms can be managed.
+In this powerful piece, we shine a light on the origins of anxiety, highlights ways in which anxiety can manifest and offers suggestions on how symptoms can be managed.

 Now, more than ever, anxiety is making its stomach-churning self known.
 In these times of such uncertainty, it has latched onto our fear receptors and is making even those with the strongest of constitutions struggle with its message of impending doom.
 So, what can be done?
 How can we manage something that makes us feel, at times, so helpless and afraid?
 [Read more…]